Convert TXT to BBCode

 Why Convert TXT to BBCode?

-- Forum-Ready: Perfect for posting on phpBB, vBulletin, MyBB, and other forum platforms
+- Forum-Ready Output: Paste directly into phpBB, vBulletin, XenForo, MyBB, and other forum editors

-- Code Preservation: [code] tags maintain formatting and whitespace for code snippets
+- Code Preservation: [code] tags maintain whitespace, indentation, and monospace display for code snippets

 Practical Examples